 Since the Corona pandemic has us all stay at home, I used these past weeks to explore the best destinations in Bavaria.
-It’s so easy to forget how beautiful your home country/ city is and this was a prefect reminder to appreciate what’s right in front of you.
+All of these places are the perfect day trip from Munich and rarely take more than 2 hours to get to.
+It’s so easy to forget how beautiful your home country/ city is and this was a perfect reminder to appreciate what’s right in front of you.

-Let’s have a look at the 10 best destinations in Bavaria and Things to Do Around Munich.
+Let’s have a look at the Best Day Trips in Munich.

 1. EIBSEE, BAVARIA, GERMANY